aspire-devlopment/HouseBrokerAppApi/README.md

 # 🏠 HouseBrokerApp

-A clean-architecture-based .NET Full-Stack Broker Application with user roles (Broker, Seeker), property listing management, image uploads, and authentication/authorization using Identity and JWT.
+A clean-architecture-based .NET API  for Broker Application with user roles (Broker, Seeker), property listing management, image uploads, and authentication/authorization using Identity and JWT.

 ---